-Keeping this in mind, we’re going to take a peek at the key action surrounding Fair Isaac Corporation (NYSE:FICO).
+We’re going to take a peek at the recent hedge fund action regarding Fair Isaac Corporation (NYSE:FICO).

-How have hedgies been trading Fair Isaac Corporation (NYSE:FICO)?
+How are hedge funds trading Fair Isaac Corporation (NYSE:FICO)?

-At Q1’s end, a total of 13 of the hedge funds we track were long in this stock, a change of 0% from the first quarter.
-With the smart money’s capital changing hands, there exists an “upper tier” of noteworthy hedge fund managers who were upping their holdings meaningfully.
+At the end of the third quarter, a total of 21 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -5% from one quarter earlier.
+The graph below displays the number of hedge funds with bullish position in FICO over the last 13 quarters.
+With the smart money’s capital changing hands, there exists a select group of notable hedge fund managers who were increasing their holdings significantly (or already accumulated large positions).